shafali731/teeskentelee_suuruutta/README.md

 1. Procure your API credentials from the Recipe Search API (instructions [here](https://github.com/shafali731/teeskentelee_suuruutta/blob/master/doc/api_EDAMAM_Recipe_Search.pdf)). and  to procure the keys.
 One

-1. Create a file named `recipe.json` in the `keys` directory and fill in the fields:
+1. Create a file named `recipe.json` in the `keys` directory with the following information:
 ``` json
 {
     "rec_key": "YOUR API KEY HERE",